Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 Canada and the United Kingdom are among many other other nations that have issued travel warnings for high-risk destinations.

-In addition to the Europe travel ban, the closed US-Canada border and restrictions imposed by the US on arrivals from Iran and China, the European Union is closing its external borders for 30 days.
+In addition to the United States’ Europe travel ban, the restricted US-Canada and US-Mexico borders and restrictions imposed by the US on arrivals from Iran and China, the European Union has closed its external borders for 30 days.

 Many other nations have banned certain arrivals, closed borders or suspended visas.

-Colombia will close its land, sea and air borders from March 19 until May 30, although there will be exemptions for cargo ships.

-Guatemala has closed its doors to all non-citizens, and returning citizens will have to be quarantined.

-If you are traveling, make sure that your destination has not restricted your arrival before embarking on an international trip, keeping in mind that the situation is evolving quickly and new restrictions are likely.
+If you are traveling, make sure that your destination has not restricted your arrival before embarking, keeping in mind that the situation is evolving quickly and new restrictions are likely.

 All travelers should avoid contact with sick people and clean their hands frequently.